 That is not a hard and fast rule, however, because you can often continue to insure your child when he goes off to college or even after she moves away, as long as the child will be driving a vehicle owned by you at some point in time.

-Compare car insurance quotes easily: enter your zip code at the prompt now!
+Compare car insurance quotes easily: Enter your zip code above now!

 Ways to Manage the Costs of Car Insurance Rates

 When your child attains a school Grade Point Average (GPA) of a certain level (the minimum GPA differs across the different car insurance companies) it may shave a few dollars off your premium.

 Similarly, a child’s presence on the Dean’s List may save you money as well.

 Other ways to save money may sound familiar, as they are effective regardless of age:

 - Driving a safe, sensible car is one of the best ways to keep costs down when it comes to your car insurance policy.